Mightyjo/TakeOne/README.md

 - DebugLogViewer

 This add-on provides a context menu option to pull one item from a Bank or Guild Bank stack into your inventory.
+NEW in v1.2.0!
+This add-on provides a context menu option to pull all but one item from a Bank or Guild Bank stack into your inventory.

 The context menu item will only appear when all the preconditions to use it are met
 - The source slot is in your Bank or Guild Bank.